-The lead applicant may not be a co-applicant or an affiliated entity in another application of the same lot at the same time.
+The lead applicant may not be a co-applicant or an affiliated entity in another application at the same time.

-A co-applicant/affiliated entity may not be the co-applicant or affiliated entity in more than one application per lot under this call for proposals.
+A co-applicant or affiliated entity may not be the co-applicant or affiliated entity in more than one application under this call for proposals.